 - a.
 Interim and acting appointments of academic administrators may be made by the appropriate administrative officer.
 Acting appointments shall be used for the temporary replacement of administrators who are expected to resume their office after a brief absence.
 Interim appointments shall be used when circumstances require a delay in making a regular term appointment. - b.
-In the case of academic administrators other than departmental or program Chairs, the appointing administrator shall consult with the Faculty Senate and with appropriate academic administrators (e.g., departmental and program Chairs) regarding the circumstances requiring the appointment and the individual to be selected for appointment.
-In the case of an interim or acting appointment of a departmental or program Chair, the Provost shall consult with all members of the department or program regarding the circumstances requiring the appointment and the individual to be selected for appointment.
-In all but exceptional cases, the interim or acting department or program chairs should be tenured members of the department or program and will not be appointed without the consent of the majority of tenured and tenure-track members of that department or program. - c.
+In the case of academic administrators other than Department Chairs or Program Directors, the appointing administrator shall consult with the Faculty Senate and with appropriate academic administrators (e.g., Department Chairs and Program Directors) regarding the circumstances requiring the appointment and the individual to be selected for appointment.
+In the case of an interim or acting appointment of a Department Chair or Program Director, the Dean shall consult with all members of the department or program regarding the circumstances requiring the appointment and the individual to be selected for appointment.
+In all but exceptional cases, the interim or acting Department Chairs or Program Directors should be tenured members of the department or program and will not be appointed without the consent of the majority of tenured and tenure-track members of that department or program. - c.
 No interim administrative officer shall be appointed for more than two consecutive years.
-In emergencies, interim appointments may be renewed for one additional year after consulting with the Faculty Senate and with appropriate academic administrators (e.g., departmental and program Chairs) regarding the circumstances.
+In emergencies, interim appointments may be renewed for one additional year after consulting with the Faculty Senate and with appropriate academic administrators (e.g., Department Chairs and Program Directors) regarding the circumstances.